 Regulatory burden on Nonprofits is not the main issue with evaluating equity grants

-In 2017 legislature approved funding for Equity programs, aimed to provide workforce programs for people of color, most of which was awarded directly by legislature.
+In 2017 legislature approved funding for Equity programs, aimed to provide workforce programs for people of color, most of which were awarded directly by the legislature.
 The rest was distributed by DEED through a series of competitive grants.
 Grantees have faced the majority of regulatory burden with accountability measures.

-But organizations report data on number of a number of different things; number participants served, how many get jobs, how many stayed employed and median increase in wages after the program.
-DEED should be able to evaluate the cost effectiveness of the program based on data available.
-DEED however,
+But organizations report data on a number of different things–number of participants served, how many get jobs, how many stayed employed, and the median increase in wages after the program.
+DEED should be able to evaluate the cost-effectiveness of the program based on the data available.
+DEED, however,

-- Has placed heavy focus on program outreach i.e. number of participants served instead of actual impact of the program on the job market in its annual report.
+- Has placed a heavy focus on program outreach i.e. number of participants served instead of the actual impact of the program on the job market in its annual report.

 - Has attributed general unemployment decline trends to Equity grants instead of evaluating program’s effect on actually reducing economic disparities